nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_architecture.rst

    * Client -- responsible for performing interactions with other Server Clusters.

    The supported Matter application clusters are described in the Application Clusters specification, available to the `Connectivity Standards Alliance`_ members.
-   Sets of clusters on one or more endpoint can form a device type, that is an officially defined collection of requirements that is conformant with the Device Library specification.
+   Sets of clusters on one or more endpoint can form a :ref:`device type <ug_matter_device_types>`, that is an officially defined collection of requirements that is conformant with the Device Library specification.

 Attributes
    Attributes are data entities that represent a physical quantity or state.